If you’re looking for a day trip from London that has it all, look no further than Brighton.

-The Lanes is a historic section of Brighton and a must-visit for a day trip here.
-The area has some of the oldest buildings in the city, is full of quirky and independent shops, and has lots of character.
+The Lanes is a historic section of Brighton town centre and a must-visit for a day trip here.
+The area is full of old narrow streets and has some of the oldest buildings in the city.

 For a drink in an historic old building, there’s the 16th-century Cricketers Arms, Brighton’s oldest pub.
 The pub is also famous for its mention in Graham Greene’s novel, Brighton Rock.

 As well as the Lanes, there is the North Laine area.
 This is near to the Royal Pavilion and Queens Road, and is another place to head to if you want to wander around a bustling vibrant area and pop into some quirky shops and cafes.

 On certain days, the streets are pedestrianised and there are stalls in the streets and street performers.
 It also has its own micro-brewery.
 There’s a lovely atmosphere here.

 The Brighton Toy and Model Museum showcases a variety of toys and models.
 It is situated in Victorian cellars under the train station, so if you’re day-tripping by train and have enough time, you could pop in here as soon as you arrive in the city.